At Second Chance wildlife, Inc. We strive to create the most natural habitat for all

 to live out my dream by having persistence, and determination;being at times it seemed

-roadblocks /or special interest to get in my way.I feel blessed to have stayed on track,and most importantly to have
+roadblocks /or special interest to get in my way.I feel blessed to have stayed on track,and more importantly to have

 never given up on my vision and dreams of what I, as an individual believe in,and what is indeed in the best interest

-was a cub in 1997,but did not have the proper facilities from then on my intense focus was to work real hard to
+a cub in 1997,but I did not have the proper facilities;so from then on my intense focus was to work real hard to

-fulfill my expectations;thus we have succeeded to now have constructed one of the largest bear facilities in the USA
+fulfill my expectations;thus we have succeeded to now have constructed one of the largest bear facilities in 2006

-, and completed the 3 acre facility Spring of :2006.I am hoping bear cubs, and/ or yearlings will now go here;I
+,and another 2 acres added in 2013.I am hoping bear cubs, and/ or yearlings will now go here;I always figured

-always figured working real hard to accomplish building one of the best bear rehabilitation facilities,and having the care
+working real hard to accomplish not only building one of the best bear rehabilitation facilities,but too having the care

-believe in making everyone accountable for their actions.
-The black Bear Ursus Americanus is what I specialize
+everyone accountable for their actions.
+The black Bear Ursus Americanus is what I specialize in (specific

-in (specific species) and what I typically only have the time for;considering I am self employed and work for a
+species) and what I typically only have the time for;considering I am self employed and work for a living Installing

 "Living wild" Hey that's my clover!
 While momma